 Interested?
 Check out Proofread Anywhere for some free seven-day courses on proofreading.
 Begin booking proofreading jobs by setting up a freelancer profile online.

 Social media manager

 If you’re already spending hours per week on social media, why not get paid for some of that time?
-Almost every business uses social media and many need help managing it.
+Almost every business uses social media management, and many need help managing it.

 This is why they hire independently contracted social media managers to help build brand awareness by curating content, building relationships with potential customers, and driving new leads.
 Your job is to be the online voice of the company.

 Get started in social media marketing by approaching local businesses and telling them about your services.
 First, reach out to businesses you already frequent, including yoga studios, coffee shops, boutiques, and restaurants.
 Next, focus on which social media platforms you’re most comfortable with, and talk about how you can use them to grow your business and reach new customers.
 Finally, try building your own social media following so you can show businesses that you have the knowledge and experience to build theirs too.

 Earn a side income by working as a Virtual assistant.
 This work can range from data entry and customer service to copywriting, read emails, and email marketing.
 The amount you can charge as a virtual assistant depends on your skills and experience.
 Businesses hire virtual assistants to outsource tasks that don’t need to be done in-house.

 If you’re interested in how to get started, check out this free course.
 Start working as a virtual assistant by compiling a list of services you can offer.
 Then create profiles on Zirtual and Virtual Assistant Network to start booking your first clients.